 For the adventure enthusiast, three groomed hiking trails are situated on the property, including the oldest known trail in Newfoundland called Crout’s Way, dating to 1612.
 Crout’s Way Trail is a 1-day wilderness hike from Drogheda to Hopeall that retraces the path cut by John Guy’s colonists as part of an attempt to make contact and establish trade with the Beothuk Indians.

 Doctor’s House also intends on becoming a year-round operation, with plans for cross country skiing, snow shoeing, and construction of a natural skating rink.
-We can not think of a more beautiful locale for a Newfoundland winter wonderland.
+We can not think of a more ideal locale for a Newfoundland winter wonderland.

 Family fun is also in abundance at Doctor’s House with their animal farm that includes chickens, ducks, goats, and the highlight, Newfoundland Ponies.
 These gentle giants are a critically endangered species (only 400 remaining throughout the world), so to get up and close with them is a real honor.